 Like all South East Asian cities, the Cambodian capital has a few standout markets that are worth a wander to soak up the atmosphere, snack at the food stalls, and, naturally, shop for souvenirs.
 Here’s our mini-guide to the best Phnom Penh markets for visitors to the city.

-This dimly-lit market became popular with foreigners during the 1980s when it’s said most of the foreigners in Phnom Penh were Russian and the market teemed with the enthusiastic shoppers, hence the name.
+This dimly-lit market became popular with foreigners during the 1980s when it’s said that many of the foreigners in Phnom Penh were Russian and the market teemed with the enthusiastic shoppers, hence the name.
 While it doesn’t have the architectural value of Central Market, photographers will enjoy the atmospheric interior, with its narrow aisles and interesting contrasts between light and shadow.
-It also has plenty of stalls selling souvenirs and handicrafts – ‘silk’, textiles, kramas, baskets, carvings, and t-shirts – as well as clothes, shoes and bags; counterfeit CDs, DVDs, and software; and luggage, if you’re on your way home.
-There’s a small fresh food market and stalls selling cheap home-style food.
-Daily 7am-5pm